AppLozic/Applozic-iOS-Audio-Video-SDK/README.md

 Chat, video, and audio-calling have become the new norm in the post-COVID era, and we're bridging the gap between businesses and customers by delivering those exact solutions.

-## Applozic iOS Audio Video SDK

-This project is a Cocoapods sample project for Audio-Video calls with messaging SDK.
-The AppLozic Audio-Video Call SDK provides high quality IP audio and video calls.
-With this SDK, your application's users can take part in secure 1-to-1 calls.

 ## Example